jbeauvoir/SyntacticalAnalyzer/README.md

 Tasks:
 - Which branch was the EOF issue corrected in?
+      -> is the eof error not there because I commented out output there
 - delete the "lexeme is " in the debugger output
 - modify the <non-terminal> name from lowercase to capitol ex - define -> Define

 Completed Tasks:
 - makefile was modified to compile using our group letter P